 Conclusion

 Flatfish are a diverse and fascinating group of marine fish, each uniquely adapted to their benthic habitats.
-Understanding the differences between flounders, soles, and halibuts enhances our appreciation for marine biodiversity and the ecological roles these fish play.
+But understanding the differences between flounders, soles, and halibuts enhances our appreciation for marine biodiversity and the ecological roles these fish play.
 Sustainable fisheries management and conservation efforts are crucial for ensuring that these remarkable creatures continue to thrive in our oceans.

 What are your thoughts on the conservation of flatfish populations?
 Are you interested in trying sustainable aquaculture practices for these species?